liapia99/Socket_Project/README.md

 - Client: Business or economy: B
 - Client: Number of passengers?
 2
 - Client: Number of carry-ons?
 2
--Client: Number of luggage?
+- Client: Number of luggage?
 3
 - Server: Great, You got 2 tickets for $590
 - Server: Remaining seats: Business 28 Economy 120
 - Client: Business or economy: E